 There are two methods of receiving your unemployment benefit payments:

-You can avoid debit card fees by having your benefit payments deposited directly to your checking or savings account.
+You can avoid debit card fees by having your benefit payments deposited directly to your checking or savings account through our payment method selection tool.
 You will need your social security number, unemployment insurance PIN, and bank account and routing number.

 Colorado Division of Unemployment Insurance | 303-318-9000 | Contact Us